gonzalezlillo/gonzalezlillo/README.md

 🤖 DB: MySQL and Postgres

-🤓 I have some experience in these frameworks and libraries: Angular, Spring, Laravel, Bootstrap and *(the old fashioned)* JQuery.
+🤓 I have some experience in these frameworks and libraries: Angular, Spring / Springboot, Laravel, Bootstrap and *(the old fashioned)* JQuery.

 😋 Nowadays I'm learning:
    - Fundamentals of AWS